It's increasingly important to know how to show your COVID vaccination status on your phone.

 How to show your COVID vaccination status using the Clear app

-One of the best ways to store and show proof of your COVID-19 vaccination is using the free app Clear, which is already used by many people to facilitate airport security entry.
-It's available for both iOS and Android users and utilizes photos of your ID, passport, and vaccination card to verify the information you provide.
+One of the best ways to store and show proof of your COVID-19 vaccination is using the free app Clear (opens in new tab), which is already used by many people to facilitate airport security entry.
+It's available for both iOS (opens in new tab) and Android (opens in new tab) users and utilizes photos of your ID, passport, and vaccination card to verify the information you provide.

 1. Clear works in a similar way to apps such as VeriFLY, in that you'll need to create a free account to use the app.
 Tap the "Get started" button on the home screen and follow the instructions to set up your Clear account and create your Health Pass.